Recent Rule Changes Adopted By the LRAPA Board of Directors

 - Clarify terminology pertaining to size and materials of "religious ceremonial fires" and "bonfires" - adopted

 - Clarify terminology relative to outdoor burning during the LRAPA "Home Wood Heating Season" - adopted

 - Require residents within the Oakridge Urban Growth Boundary to be subject to outdoor burning prohibitions and exemptions during the November through February Oakridge "Home Wood Heating Season" - adopted

 - Identify the Eugene and Springfield Urban Growth Boundaries as separate - adopted

 - Identify cardboard, clothing and grass clippings as "prohibited materials" - adopted

 - Prohibit outdoor burning in barrels - adopted

-- Prohibit outdoor burning within the Eugene Urban Growth Boundary -NOT ADOPTED
+- Prohibit outdoor burning within the Eugene Urban Growth Boundary - adopted in February 2018

 - Include in LRAPA rules Oakridge and Florence outdoor burning ordinances requirements - adopted